 USA Pan Bakeware Half Sheet Pan, $19.99 from Amazon

 In theory, nonstick baking pans are supposed to be spared from stains, burns, and caked-on food.
 However, if you use any type of oil on nonstick pans, there’s a chance a sticky brown residue will develop over time.

-Wilton Easy Layers Sheet Cake Pans, 2 for $6.44 on Amazon
+Wilton Easy Layers Sheet Cake Pans, 2 for $10.99 from Amazon

 Since you can’t scrub these pans too hard without risking damaging the nonstick finish, it can be pretty tricky to get rid of the baked-on goo.
 Here’s one safe tactic to try:

 - Mix together water and baking soda into a paste-like consistency.
 Cover your cookie sheet in the paste, and let it sit for 30 minutes.
 You can then take a non-abrasive sponge and scrub at the residue.

 And If You’re Stuck with Super Stubborn Stains…

 If these all-natural cleaning hacks just aren’t getting the job done, there are a number of specialized commercial products that can help you tackle stubborn stains.
 For instance, Bon Ami is a miracle worker when it comes to removing grime thanks to its gentle abrasive formula—just don’t scrub too hard on nonstick finishes.